fread-ink/epub-cfi-resolver/README.md

 Pros of using readium-cfi-js over this project:

 * Older more mature project vs. newer unproven codebase
-* Includes ability to generate CFIs from node references and offsets
 * Has more unit tests

 Other differences.
 This project vs. readium-cfi-js: